-The Court seeks to facilitate communication with and provide linguistically appropriate services to LEP individuals by, among other things:
+The Court seeks to facilitate communication with LEP individuals by providing them linguistically appropriate services such as:

-- Staffing fifteen Self-Help Centers throughout the County with bilingual employees, interns and volunteers who assist LEP persons in various languages.
-The Centers may also use audio remote telephonic language assistance; - Conducting workshops to educate and assist court users regarding dissolution, responses to domestic violence restraining orders and family law judgments in Spanish and Armenian; - Employing bilingual family court mediators for custody and visitation matters; - Having Self-Help Center staff collaborate with community service providers serving LEP populations conduct joint workshops; - Providing online automated assistance to traffic litigants using state-of-the-art text-to-speech technology in the top five languages in which the Court receives requests for interpreters; - Programming Interactive Payment Kiosks in Spanish, Korean, Armenian (Eastern), Chinese, and Vietnamese to allow traffic litigants to conduct their transactions in those languages; - Linking the Court's website to key Judicial Council Self-Help information and forms in Spanish, Korean, Armenian (Eastern), Chinese, and Vietnamese; and - Having a Traffic Interactive Payment System (TIPS) telephone line in Spanish.
+- Staffing Self-Help Centers throughout the County with bilingual employees, interns, and volunteers who assist LEP persons in various languages.
+The Centers may also use audio remote telephonic language services to assist LEP court users; - Conducting workshops to educate and assist court users regarding dissolution, responses to domestic violence restraining orders, and family law judgments in English and Spanish; - Assigning bilingual employees to assist with administrative functions for custody and visitation matters in family law cases; - Having Self-Help Center staff conduct joint workshops with community service providers serving LEP populations; - Providing online automated assistance to traffic litigants using state-of-the-art text-to-speech technology in the top five languages in which the Court receives requests for interpreters; - Linking the Court's website to key Judicial Council Self-Help information and forms in Spanish, Korean, Armenian (Eastern), Chinese, Vietnamese and other languages; - Having a Traffic Interactive Payment System (TIPS) telephone line in Spanish; and - Translating the Language Access webpage on lacourt.org in our top five languages.